 Compare side-by-side (5 measures at a time) over 500 participating medical groups, hundreds of clinic locations and urgent care centers in Minnesota, Fargo, Grand Forks, Sioux Falls, and some Wisconsin communities for diabetes, knee replacement, vascular care, mental health (depression), cancer screening, controlling high blood pressure, heart (coronary artery) disease, asthma, vaccinations, appropriate care for children with colds and sore throats and more.
 Some clinics also have patient satisfaction scores.
 Medical groups include Allina, Altru, Apple Valley, Aspen, Avera, Brainerd, Children’s Physician Network, Dakota Clinic, Edina, Fairview, Fergus, Grand Itasca, Gundersen, HealthEast, HealthPartners, Lakewood, Mankato, Mayo Clinic, North Memorial, Northfield, Olmsted, Park Nicollet, Ridgeview, Sanford, St. Cloud CentraCare, St. Luke’s, St. Mary’s Duluth Clinic (Essentia), Stillwater, United, University of Minnesota, Winona Health Services, and more; OB-GYN clinics and Orthopedic clinics.
 Report by MN Community Measurement (founded by the MN Medical Association and seven non-profit health insurance plans).
 Annual data, but report doesn’t specify what year (unclear why that is a secret).
 Otherwise, the interactive format is easy-to-use.

-Excellent videos and practical advice for parents who want to prevent problems of kids – teenagers and children – misusing prescription drugs.
-A growing problem addressed by the nonprofit organization Partnership for Drug-Free Kids
+Prescription drug abuse information relevant to teens and kids.
+Practical advice for parents who want to prevent problems of kids – teenagers and children – misusing prescription drugs.
+A growing problem addressed by the nonprofit organization Partnership for Drug-Free Kids, drugfree.org.

 Compare Utah HMOs and PPOs – health insurance plans Aetna, Altius, Cigna, Deseret, Educators Mutual EMI, Humana, PEHP, Regence Blue Cross Blue Shield, SelectHealth, United Health Care, and Medicaid plans (Health Choice, Healthy U, Molina, SelectHealth CHIP) on member satisfaction, antidepressant medications, back pain, cancer screening, and high blood pressure; diabetes, prenatal & maternity, preventive care, well-child visits & immunizations, and more.
 Shows actual performance rates.
 2018 Performance Report published by utah.gov uses 2017 data